brainlife/docs/docs/using_ezBIDS.md

 It is recommended that users open an issue on the dcm2niix [issues page](https://github.com/rordenlab/dcm2niix/issues) to resolve any detected dcm2niix errors.
 However, users may still proceed with ezBIDS, as the error does not pertain to the entire uploaded data but rather a specific DICOM file(s).
 It should be noted though that the offending file(s) might result in an improper or corrupted NIfTI file that doesn't properly convert to BIDS.

-### 3. Visualizing Imaging data
+### 4. Visualizing Imaging data

 In addition to providing screenshots of imaging data, ezBIDS comes with the [NiiVue](https://github.com/niivue/niivue) package, a web-based visualization tool for neuroimaging that can run on any operating system and any web device (phone, tablet, computer).
 On each image screenshot, users may click on the "NiiVue" button to open NiiVue and view their data.

-### 4. Installable version of ezBIDS
+### 5. Installable versions of ezBIDS

-In the coming months, an installable version of ezBIDS will be made available through Docker, negating the need for data upload.
+In the coming months, an installable version of ezBIDS will be made available through Singularity, further negating the need for data upload.
 With this, data will instead be accessible locally.
+This is currently possible on a Docker-enabled machine with docker-compose installed; however, most university and institution HPCs only allow Singularity but not Docker, due to root access issues.
+Given that many researchers store their large neuroimaging data on an HPC, ezBIDS will soon provide a Singularity installable version to compliment currently available Docker installable.

 ## Conclusions